USS Syren (1803): First Barbary War

-The ship returned to America in May 1806 and reached the Washington Navy Yard in August.
+The ship sailed for America 28 May, 1806, was off the Capes 25 July and reached the Washington Navy Yard about 1 August.
 She was laid up in ordinary there until recommissioned in 1807 and subsequently carried dispatches to France in 1809.
 In 1809, her sailing master at the Norfolk Navy Yard was Captain John "Mad Jack" Percival.
 The following year, her name was changed to Siren.

 War of 1812

 Little record has been found of the brig's service during the War of 1812, however small news items appeared in the Salem Gazette and the Boston Gazette.

 In May 1813 it was reported that within the space of two days a merchant vessel, Pilgrim, was boarded, first by HMS Herald which was searching for Syren, and then by Syren, which was searching for Herald.
 Syren was now commanded by Lieutenant Joseph Bainbridge.
 The following month Syren left Belize and proceeded to Cuba where after three weeks searching for a Royal Navy sloop, probably Herald, she sailed for the coast of Florida putting in at New Orleans before departing on 9 May 1813.
 No prizes were taken during this voyage and the ship needed repairs.

 By January 1814 Syren was in Massachusetts and was now commanded by Lieutenant Parker, In February she sailed along with a privateer, Grand Turk.
 Not long after sailing Parker died and command transferred to Lieutenant N.J.
 Nicholson.